busse/bha/schedule/index.md

 ## <a name="#week2">Week 2: April 20 - April 24</a>

-Week 2 continues many of the themes of Week 1, although the School Identity project has wrapped up and will be unveiled soon.
+Week 2 continues many of the themes of Week 1, although the School Identity project has wrapped up and the outputs will be unveiled soon.
 Looking back, Block 3 had evolved into two defacto blocks: 30m Duolingo, 60m other individual activities.
 The schedule structure  has been adjusted to split that respectively into Block 3  (language) and Block 4 (individual) with the old Block 4 (PE) now identified as Block 5.

 ### Curriculum Focus